 - What are Solar panels and how they work?

 - Construction of different types of Solar Panels.

 - Different types of Solar panels and Photovoltaic cells (like Monocrystalline, polycrystalline, hybrid, thin film PV, Solar panel thermal etc).

-- Different types of PV with Pros and Cons.
+- Different types of solar panels with Pros and Cons.

-- Which Solar panels is best for you (For home and other application)
+- Which Solar panels type is best (For home and other application)

 - How much Solar panel in Watts do I need?